I just got back on Sunday from my long weekend in Prague Germany Prague Prague

 For dinner we at this restaurant recommended by some Americans my hubby talked to when we were having a drink.

 I ordered a big jug of ice tea and it was very nice.
 It was slightly sweet and very refreshing.
+The next day we woke up at 9 and bought some sweet pastries and coffee to start the day.
+We took the metro to old town and walked all over the place.

 I really wanted to try the roasted lamb shank with mash potatoes and stir fried spinach.
 The lamb meat was very soft en tender and went really well with the mash potatoes.
 The spinach had a bit too much raw garlic for my taste, but I ate it anyway.